 Over the years it has become clear that many homeowners avoid having waterproofing done because they are afraid that the necessary repairs for basement waterproofing, or to fix a crack in a basement wall, will cost them a small fortune.
 Actually, getting basement leaks fixed, when dealing with an ethical company, will likely cost you far less than what you might think.

 Traditionally, basement waterproofing always involved excavating the foundation; a costly undertaking indeed.
 Today there are a number of ways to fix wet basements from within the basement itself - a much less expensive (and less destructive) proposition.

 In general, the cost to fix a basement leak can be as low as $150, to 10’s of $1,000’s; obviously the repair method and the amount of waterproofing will determine the actual cost to waterproof a basement.

 Below are the price ranges for basement waterproofing repairs in the Greater Toronto Area.
 The prices listed were obtained during meetings with clients that had obtained several estimates.

 - Average price to fix interior cracks in a poured concrete foundation by crack injection - $350 - $575 per crack;

 - Tie-rod hole (form tie) leak repairs - $25 - $175 per hole depending upon the quantity repaired;

 - Window well drain installation - $850 - $1200 per window well;

-- External excavation and waterproofing (average cost to fix weeping tile) - $100 - $250 per linear foot influenced by excavation depth and accessibility (minimums usually apply);
+- Exterior excavation and waterproofing (average cost to fix weeping tile) - $100 - $250 per linear foot influenced by excavation depth and accessibility (minimums usually apply);

 - Exterior foundation crack repair - $400 - $1400 per crack;